akunumanarif/akunumanarif/README.md

 ## I'm a Coder, Enthusiast, Developer, and Teacher!!

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Next.JS, and Three.JS
 - 👯 I’m looking to collaborate with other software developers
-- 🥅 2022 Goals: Working as a Software Developer
+- 🥅 2022 Goals: Working as a Web Developer
-- ⚡ Fun fact: I
+- ⚡ Fun fact: I can sleep standing up

 ### Connect with me: